Cloud

 In meteorology, a cloud is an aerosol consisting of a visible mass of miniature liquid droplets, ice crystals, or other particles, suspended in the atmosphere of a planetary body or similar space.
-Water or various other chemicals may comprise the droplets and crystals.
+Water, primarily, comprises the droplets and crystals.
 On Earth, clouds are formed as a result of saturation of the air when it is cooled to its dew point, or when it gains sufficient moisture, usually in the form of water vapor, from an adjacent source to raise the dew point to the ambient temperature.

 Clouds are seen in the Earth's homosphere, which includes the troposphere, stratosphere, and mesosphere.

 Nephology is the science of clouds, which is undertaken in the cloud physics branch of meteorology.
 The World Meteorological Organization uses two methods of naming clouds in their respective layers of the homosphere, Latin and common name.

 Genus types in the troposphere, the atmospheric layer closest to Earth's surface, have Latin names because of the universal adoption of Luke Howard's nomenclature that was formally proposed in 1802.
 It became the basis of a modern international system that divides clouds into five physical forms which can be further divided or classified into altitude levels to derive ten basic genera.
 The five main forms are stratiform sheets or veils, cumuliform heaps, stratocumuliform bands, rolls, or ripples, cumulonimbiform towers often with fibrous tops, and cirriform wisps or patches.
 Low-level clouds do not have any altitude-related prefixes.
 However mid-level stratiform and stratocumuliform types are given the prefix alto- while high-level variants of these same two forms carry the prefix cirro-.
 In the case of stratocumuliform clouds, the prefix strato- is applied to the low-level genus type but is dropped from the mid- and high-level variants to avoid double-prefixing with alto- and cirro-.
 Genus types with sufficient vertical extent to occupy more than one level do not carry any altitude-related prefixes.
 They are classified formally as low- or mid-level depending on the altitude at which each initially forms, and are also more informally characterized as multi-level or vertical.
 Most of the ten genera derived by this method of classification can be subdivided into species and further subdivided into varieties.
 Very low stratiform clouds that extend down to the Earth's surface are given the common names fog and mist but have no Latin names.